pradyunsg/furo/docs/development/workflow.md

 ## Initial Setup

-To work on this project, you need to have a git 2.17+, Python 3.6+ and NodeJS 12.
+To work on this project, you need to have git 2.17+, Python 3.6+ and NodeJS 12.

 * Clone this project using git: